-Unlike in curve fitting, where qualified bonds and bills with maturity between one month and 10 years are used, we use only bonds with maturity between one and 10 years in constructing the noise measure.
+Unlike in curving fitting, where qualified bonds and bills with maturity between 1 month and 10 years are used, we use only bonds with maturity between one and ten years in constructing the noise measure.
 While short-maturity bonds and bills are needed for fitting the short end of the yield curve, we feel that their information content is limited with respect to the availability of arbitrage capital in the overall market.
-This is because the short end of the yield curve is known to be noisier than other parts of the yield curve, primarily due to temporary demand and supply fluctuations in that segment of the market.
+This is because the short end of the yield curve is known to be noisier than other parts of the yield curve, primarily due to temporary demand/supply fluctuations in that segment of of the market.
 Moreover, the short end is unlikely to be the object of arbitrage capital, which is the main motivation of our noise measure.
-While the longer maturity bonds might be useful to further capture the effect of fixed-income relative value trades, the supply of these bonds is not as stable and might introduce unnecessary time-series noise to our measure.15 For this reason, we exclude bonds with maturity longer than 10 years in constructing the noise measure.
+While the longer maturity bonds might be useful to further capture the effect